-Director: Paul Santerre

-Website: http://ibbme.utoronto.ca/
+Director: Christopher Yip Website: http://ibbme.utoronto.ca/

-Biomedical engineering applies is an interdisciplinary field that integrates the principles of biology with those of engineering, physical sciences, and mathematics in order to create solutions to problems in the medical/life sciences.
-Through its faculty (90+), staff and students, and through close collaboration with the faculty of related departments, hospitals and other institutions, the Institute serves as the centre for both Direct Entry and Collaborative Graduate Programs in Biomedical Engineering at the University of Toronto.
+Biomedical engineering is an interdisciplinary field that integrates the principles of biology with those of engineering, the physical sciences, and mathematics to create solutions to problems in the medical/life sciences.
+Through its faculty (90+), staff, and students, and through close collaboration with the faculty of related departments, hospitals and other institutions, the Institute serves as the centre for both Direct Entry and Collaborative Graduate Programs in Biomedical Engineering at the University of Toronto.
 An undergraduate degree in engineering is not a prerequisite for admission into the MASc/PhD graduate program.
-The Institute also educates undergraduate-level engineering science and bio-minor students in biomedical engineering.
-An active undergraduate summer student program offers both employment and a structured educational experience, within the Institute's research laboratories.
+The Institute also educates students in the undergraduate-level engineering science, and bioengineering and biomedical engineering minor programs.
+An active undergraduate summer student program offers both employment and a structured educational experience within the Institute's research laboratories.

-Graduate students registered directly into the Institute, or in collaborating graduate departments, proceed towards M.A.Sc., M.Sc., M.H.Sc., or Ph.D. degrees in engineering, dentistry, medicine, or the physical or life sciences, enabling careers in industry, government and universities.
-The Institute has a Clinical Engineering concentration within its PhD program, which complements its 2 year M.H.Sc professional degree program in Clinical Engineering.
-Graduates from the Clinical Engineering specialization programs normally find employment in health-care institutions or in the medical devices industry both in Canada and internationally.
-The Institute's core laboratories are principally located in the Rosebrugh Building, the Lassonde Mining Building, the Banting Building, and the Donnelly Centre for Cellular and Biomolecular Research on the St. George Campus however approximately 50% of our core Faculty have laboratories located in other University Departments and the Hospitals.
-These laboratories serve as centres for development of experimental and clinical techniques and instrumentation; real-time and interactive computer applications; innovative biomaterials; functional replacements for biological tissues; and simulations for electrochemical and physiological models.
-Many faculty hold appointments in IBBME and in Toronto's hospital research institutes.
+Graduate students registered directly into the Institute, or in collaborating graduate departments, proceed towards MASc, MSc, MHSc, or PhD degrees in engineering, dentistry, medicine, or the physical or life sciences, enabling careers in industry, government, and academia.
+The Institute has a Clinical Engineering concentration within its PhD program, which complements its two-year MHSc professional degree program in Clinical Engineering.
+Graduates from the Clinical Engineering specialization programs normally find employment in health-care institutions or in the medical devices industry, both in Canada and internationally.
+The Institute's core laboratories are principally located in the Rosebrugh Building, the Lassonde Mining Building, and the Donnelly Centre for Cellular and Biomolecular Research on the St. George Campus; however, approximately 50 per cent of our core faculty have laboratories located in other university departments and hospitals.
+These laboratories serve as centres for development of experimental and clinical techniques, tools and instrumentation; real-time and interactive computer applications; innovative biomaterials; functional replacements for biological tissues and simulations for electrochemical and physiological models.
+Many faculty hold appointments in IBBME and Toronto's hospital research institutes.